deepthprasanth44/AI-Shopping-Chatbot/README.md

 Overview
-AI Shopping Chatbot is a web-based application that allows users to interact with a virtual shopping assistant.
-Users can browse available products, ask questions about prices and product details, filter products based on budget, add items to a cart, and complete a checkout process through a conversational interface.The chatbot uses rule-based logic for core shopping actions and integrates the Gemini API for intelligent conversational fallback responses.
+AI Shopping Chatbot is a web-based application that allows users to interact with a virtual shopping assistant through a conversational interface.Users can browse products, check prices, filter items by budget, view detailed product information, add items to a cart, and complete checkout.The chatbot uses rule-based logic for core shopping operations and integrates the Gemini API as a conversational fallback for unmatched queries.

 Live Demo
-Application (Vercel):
+Vercel Deployment:
 https://ai-shopping-chatbot-shr4.vercel.app

 Features
-Display available products from a JSON data source Answer price-related and budget-based queries (e.g., “under ₹3000”) Show detailed product information with images
-Add products to cart via chat commands
+Display available products from a JSON data source Show product name, price, and image in a list format View detailed product information (ID, description, price, image) Budget-based filtering (e.g., products under ₹3000) Add products to cart using chat commands
-Checkout with order summary and total price Conversational fallback using Gemini API
-Deployed using Vercel serverless functions
+View cart and complete checkout with order summary Conversational fallback responses using Gemini API Deployed using Vercel Serverless Functions

 Tech Stack
 Frontend: HTML, CSS, JavaScript